Bromley Relationship Model

-In 2017, Bromley Children's Social Care reviewed its use of the Signs of Safety practice model.
+Back in 2017, Bromley Children's Social Care reviewed its use of the Signs of Safety practice model.
 An evidence review was conducted and it showed that systemic practice models which emphasise both the quality of relationships between social workers and clients and the use of interprofessional teams produced tangible results including improved outcomes for children.
-A new model has been in development.
+A new model was developed.
 The model has been named the Bromley Relationship Model; acknowledging the importance of the evidenced relationship focus of the model, the local development and ownership of the model and its implementation and embedding within practice.

 The Bromley Relationship Model emphasises the importance of practitioners’ relationships with the children and parents/carers as the vehicle through which the local LBB CSC’s intervention is delivered.
 Authoritarian relationships, characterised by telling people what to do, will be discouraged in favour of motivating people to behave more appropriately.

 Leaders, managers and practitioners will be enabled to work with each other and with children and families; with an emphasis on listening, self-reflection, enabling, motivating and creating the contexts for excellent practice to thrive.